National Socialist Network: 2023

 In early January 2023, flyers belonging to the National Socialist Network were found in circulation in East Brisbane, Queensland.
 On 13 January 2023, a Melbourne Magistrates Court sentenced Sewell to 150 hours of community service to be completed in 18 months.

-On 26 January 2023, members of the NSN held a protest in Coburg, Victoria, where they displayed banners.
+On 26 January 2023, Australia Day, members of the NSN held a protest in Coburg, Victoria, where they displayed banners.

 On 18 March 2023, approximately 30 members of the NSN, including Sewell, attended a rally in Melbourne in support of British anti-transgender activist Kellie-Jay Keen-Minshull, who spoke at the rally while visiting the city on her Australian and New Zealand tour.
 Members of the NSN marched down Spring Street, displayed a banner, performed Nazi salutes on the stairs of Parliament House, and referred to transgender people as paedophiles.
 A counterprotest attended by transgender rights protesters clashed with the group.
 While the police, including several mounted officers, attempted to separate the two groups, it was reported that pepper spray was used at least once.
 The events were condemned by the Labor Party, the Liberal Party and the Greens.

 On 13 May, neo-Nazi and anti-fascist groups clashed in Melbourne at an anti-immigration rally, organised by NSN.
 Police made several arrests on both sides, while also deploying capsicum spray.
 A police officer was also hit with pepper spray.
 Federal government minister Chris Bowen labelled the rally "unspeakably un-Australian", calling the neo-Nazis who participated a "fringe of political lunatics who have no place in modern Australia".
 The rally was also condemned across both sides of the Victorian Parliament, described as "toxic bigotry and hate" and "disgraceful and cowardly".

 On 15 September 2023, a group of NSN activists attempted to disrupt an antifascist fundraiser at Cafe Gummo in Thornbury, Victoria.
 The event, hosted by Melbourne Skinheads Against Racial Prejudice, aimed to support the White Rose Society and the Black People's Union.
 In response, antifascist activists chased the NSN members several blocks, chanting "Nazi scum!"
 Witnesses reported that some of the masked NSN members were armed, although no arrests were made as individuals dispersed down side streets.

-On 13 October 2023, after the candlelight vigil event for Israelis kidnapped by Hamas and ahead of pro-Palestinian protests in the city, the group gathered outside Flinders Street station in Melbourne, displaying an antisemitic banner at the station entrance under police surveillance; then the group members went inside the station, performing Roman salutes while going down an escalator, and boarded a Werribee Line train.
+On 13 October 2023, after a candlelight vigil event for Israeli hostages in Gaza and ahead of pro-Palestinian protests in the city, the group gathered outside Flinders Street station in Melbourne, displaying an antisemitic banner at the station entrance under police surveillance; then the group members went inside the station, performing Nazi salutes while going down an escalator, and boarded a Werribee Line train.
 While on the train they asked passengers whether they are Jewish or not, handed out NSN's "business cards" and another racist flier; they also sung the Australian national anthem as well as a white racist anthem.
 After the incident, state officials including Premier Jacinta Allan condemned the action.
-The Victorian Government subsequently passed legislation banning public displays of the Roman salute.
+The Victorian Government subsequently passed legislation banning public displays of the Nazi salute.